TekinaTawar/tablefrompdf/README.md

 - This repository is to take out table from pdf.

 ## Installation
-you need to use pip to install camelot and pyPDF2
+- First use pip to install camelot and pyPDF2

 ## Testing
-https://drive.google.com/open?id=15zSbV_NlnAAJEfUvfwm1D0VY3yIyuYup&authuser=rawata@rknec.edu&usp=drive_fs
-use this file to to test it.
+- Click on the following link to get the file to test the script on. https://drive.google.com/open?id=15zSbV_NlnAAJEfUvfwm1D0VY3yIyuYup&authuser=rawata@rknec.edu&usp=drive_fs

+## Improvement needed.
+- Still not able to process complicated tables with breaked columns.